jmjuanes/mikel/README.md

 // Output: 'User: John Doe <john@example.com>'
 ```

-Please note that providing keyword arguments and a custom context to a partial is not allowed.
+Please note that providing keyword arguments and a custom context to a partial is not supported.
 On this situation, the partial will be evaluated only with the custom context.

 ### Built-in helpers